Why is my rice mushy in jambalaya?

 Cajun jambalaya, on the other hand, is the rustic version of the dish that originated in rural Louisiana.
 It does not include tomatoes, resulting in a browner color.
 Cajun jambalaya relies heavily on the “holy trinity” of Cajun cooking – onions, bell peppers, and celery – to create a deep and savory flavor.
 It is typically made with proteins such as andouille sausage, chicken, and sometimes game meats like alligator.
 Cajun jambalaya is known for its robust and smoky taste.

-See also Affordable Rice Cooker
+See also Aroma Brown Rice Cook Time

 The jambalaya recipe mentioned in the sources appears to be a blend of both Creole and Cajun styles, incorporating crushed tomatoes for added richness and homemade Cajun seasoning for authentic flavor.
 This combination showcases the versatility of jambalaya, allowing cooks to tailor the dish to their preferences and available ingredients.
 Whether you prefer the tomato-infused flavors of Creole jambalaya or the earthy and robust taste of Cajun jambalaya, both variations are considered authentic and are beloved by locals and visitors alike.